ExoRexo/ecommerce_api/CONVENTIONS.md

     * Use Java `record` for DTOs and Value Objects.
     * Mark all fields in entities/classes `private final` unless mutability is explicitly required by JPA/Hibernate.
 5. **Modification Protocol:**
-    * When altering DB schema, ALWAYS generate a corresponding Liquibase XML/SQL migration script in `src/main/resources/db/changelog/changes/`.
+    * When altering DB schema, ALWAYS generate a corresponding Flyway SQL migration script in `src/main/resources/db/migration/`.
 Do NOT modify existing executed migration scripts.
     * Include corresponding JUnit/Testcontainers tests for any newly added business logic or database queries.
+6. **Documentation Compliance:**
+    * Always write clear Javadoc for public Domain Ports, complex domain logic, and custom interfaces generated or updated during the task.